-The pieces on this site are all created by Evan Cornish-Keefe.
+The pieces on this site are created by Evan Cornish-Keefe.
 Evan has been working with clay since 2009, and has a BFA from Alfred University, where he studied ceramic art.
 Since graduating in 2013, Evan has moved from New York to Asheville, North Carolina, where he is currently pursuing pottery as a career and lifestyle among many talented artists and craftspeople.

-I usually start my process by sketching the form on graph paper, and trying to imagine the finished product in as much detail as possible.
-This means imagining the exact shape, size, function, color and surface decoration.
-The more clarity i have, rather than working in an unplanned manner, the more pleased I tend to be with the finished piece.
+I usually start my process by sketching the form, and trying to imagine the finished product in as much detail as possible.
+Imagining the exact shape, size, function, color and surface.
+The more clarity I have, the more pleased I tend to be with the finished piece.

 I like to think about clay on a microscopic level, to consider the geological activities occurring within the earth, and the chemical reactions that can be emulated in a kiln.
 I like to explore processes that help me gain a deeper understanding of the materials I use, their origins and properties.

 The mineral powders of specific types and ratios are mixed with water to form malleable clay, slip and glaze slurries.
-In the heat of the kiln these minerals, both in the clay and glaze, will melt into a type of glass (which no longer has a crystal structure) in a process called vitrification. if the glaze is of a certain chemistry, and is cooled slowly, minerals can begin to crystallize within the thin layer of glaze, in a process called devitrification.
+In the heat of the kiln these minerals will melt into a type of glass, in a process called vitrification.
+If the glaze is of a specific chemical composition, and is cooled slowly enough, minerals can begin to crystallise within the thin layer of glaze, in a process called devitrification.
 In this way I have produced a wide variety of unique glazes in an extensive array of colors, glazes that devitrify into a variety of crystal species.